FAQ about employment at the DOC

 I see in the job announcement that the Department of Corrections conducts background checks on applicants.
 Where can I verify the information on my record?
 You can verify your record by viewing yourself at the Wisconsin Circuit Court website and the Wisconsin Department of Justice website.
 There is a fee associated with the accessing your DOJ record.
 You can verify your Wisconsin driving record at the Wisconsin Department of Transportation website.
 There is also a fee associated with accessing your driver’s abstract.
 If you have ever held a license outside the State of Wisconsin, you should contact that state’s Department of Transportation to obtain your driver’s abstract.

 I see in the job announcement that the Department of Corrections requires licensure or certification for some positions.
 Where can I learn more?
 For education positions, you can visit the Wisconsin Department of Public Instruction or the Wisconsin Technical College System websites.
 For healthcare positions, you can visit the Wisconsin Department of Safety and Professional Services website.

 Where can I learn about the benefits available to me as an employee of the State of Wisconsin?
 You can find detailed information at the Wisconsin Department of Employee Trust Funds website.

 I am thinking about moving to the State of Wisconsin.
 Where could I find general information about your state?
 You can visit the Wisconsin.gov website for general information about the State of Wisconsin.

 Where can I read Wisconsin State Statutes that govern operations at the Department of Corrections?
 Wisconsin State Statutes 301, 302, 303, 304, 938.

-Where can I learn more about state employment?
-Wisconsin State Statute 230.
+Where can I read the Wisconsin State Statute governing state employment?
+Wisconsin State Statute 230